 This amounted to a subtle and dangerous re-defining of sola fide (by faith alone).
 Those who embraced this idea would affirm that we are saved by faith alone.
-This would mean we save ourselves by our faith, which is a form of righteousness.
-This was a radical departure from what the reformers meant.
+This would mean we save

 Socinianism died out even before the death of Socius.
 Yet this particular teaching persists today in Arminianism.39